davidcdorbecker/dnd-monsters/README.md

 - User authentication via JWT
 - Users can buy monster eggs of different levels which correspond to various ranks of monsters
 - Eggs hatch approximately one minute after they are purchased
-- Users have 200 credits initially and every hour they receive 1 credit
+- Users have 200 credits initially and every hour they receive 10 credits
 - Users can view their hatched monsters and their transactions

 ## System architecture